We were recently asked by a customer.

 - Hide Selection: Object > Hide > Selection (you can assign a custom shortcut key for this in Edit > Keyboard Shortcuts, then select Menu Commands from the drop down box.
 In the Menu Commands list, find the Objects section and assign a new shortcut key, we used Command + 3)

 - Show Selection: Object > Show All (you can create a custom shortcut key for this as well)

 - Send ‘Object’ Backward: Object > Arrange > Send Backward (Command + [ )

-What Is Color Blocking?
+What Is Color Blocking in clothing?